jlevy/kmd/README.md

 That brings us to the principles behind building a new, AI-native shell:

-- **Make simple tasks simple:** Doing a simple thing (like transcribing a video or proofreading a document) should be as easy as running a single command (not clicking through a dozen menus).
+1. **Make simple tasks simple:** Doing a simple thing (like transcribing a video or proofreading a document) should be as easy as running a single command (not clicking through a dozen menus).
-  We should be able to tell someone how to do something simply by telling them a command, instead of sharing a complex prompt or a tutorial video on how to use several apps.
+   We should be able to tell someone how to do something simply by telling them the command, instead of sharing a complex prompt or a tutorial video on how to use several apps.

-- **Make complex tasks possible:** Highly complex tasks and workflows should be easy to assemble (and rerun if they need to be automated) by adding new primitive actions and combining primitive actions into more complex workflows.
+2. **Make complex tasks possible:** Highly complex tasks and workflows should be easy to assemble (and rerun if they need to be automated) by adding new primitive actions and combining primitive actions into more complex workflows.
    You shouldn't need to be a programmer to use any task—but any task should be extensible with arbitrary code (written by you and an LLM) when needed.

-- **Augment human skills and judgement:** Many AI agent efforts aim for pure automation.
+3. **Augment human skills and judgement:** Many AI agent efforts aim for pure automation.
    But even with powerful LLMs and tools, full automation is rare.
    Invariably, the best results come from human review wherever it's needed—experimenting with different models and prompts, looking at what works, focusing expert human attention in the right places.
    The most flexible tools augment, not replace, your ability to review and manipulate information.
    It should help both very technical users, like developers, as well as less technical but sophisticated users who aren't traditional programmers.

-- **Accelerate discovery of the workflows that work best:** We have so many powerful APIs, models, libraries, and tools now—but the real bottleneck is in discovering and then orchestrating the right workflows with the right inputs, models, prompts, and human assistance.
+4. **Accelerate discovery of the workflows that work best:** We have so many powerful APIs, models, libraries, and tools now—but the real bottleneck is in discovering and then orchestrating the right workflows with the right inputs, models, prompts, and human assistance.
    Anyone should be able to discover new steps and workflows without waiting on engineers or designers.

-- **Understand and build on itself:** Kmd can read its own code and docs and use itself.
+5. **Understand and build on itself:** A truly AI-native programming environment should improve itself!
+   Kmd can read its own code and docs, assist you with its own commands, and write new Kmd actions.
-  Better languages and scripting tools should make LLMs smarter, by automating and orchestraging complex tasks in ways that are more understandable and less error prone.
+   Better languages and scripting tools can in fact make LLMs smarter, because it allows them to solve problems in ways that are simpler and less error prone.

 ### Key Features